andmikael/PhysicsEngine/README.md

 https://github.com/user-attachments/assets/8ec3b764-5246-4193-ab32-dfd1415137ce

 ## About
 C++ Physics simulation engine for collision detection.
 It uses SFML for window management and rendering and ImGui for settings menu.
-Objects use verlet integration to calculate motion.
+Verlet integration is used to calculate object motions.

 ## Compiling and running the program
 To run the program in linux: